-I have always been amazed by humans creating stories that transport its fans into its make-believe universe.
-There are many great ones such as Star Wars, Lord of the Rings and The Chronicles of Narnia.
-But there is really something extra-special to me about the universe of Harry Potter.
-I also think that Harry Potter is especially accessible to girls, as well as boys.
-We visited England and it was high on my list to take my family to the Warner Brothers Harry Potter Studio Tour, the studio where the films were actually shot!
+I have always been amazed by humans creating stories that transport their fans into its make-believe universe.
+There are many great ones such as Star Wars, Lord of the Rings, and The Chronicles of Narnia.
+But there is something extra-special to me about the universe of Harry Potter.
+I also think that Harry Potter is uniquely accessible to girls, as well as boys.
+We visited England, and it was high on my list to take my family to the Warner Brothers Harry Potter Studio Tour.
+This is the studio where the films were actually shot!
 You can also check out the other places in Europe that excited the Potterphile in us in Chasing Harry.
-We left with not only a really fun day, more Harry Potter knowledge, but also a better understanding of the immense effort it took to bring these books (as well as others) to life on film.
+We left with not only an enjoyable day and more Harry Potter knowledge, but also a better understanding of the immense effort it took to bring these books (as well as others) to life on film.

 Even with tickets in hand, it took at least an hour to get into the actual tour.
 There are great pictures to look at and the Cupboard Under the Stairs.
 I was told the tour would take three hours, but we easily could have spent all day, even the kids.
 I would say four hours is a bare minimum.

-It is amazing that Harry Potter has been part of our world for so long and has had such an effect on it.
-In The Elephant House in Edinburgh where JK Rowling first sat to write this world into existence, the bathroom was filled with grafitti about how the books have encouraged people who were feeling left out, lonely or beaten down.
+It is impressive that Harry Potter has been part of our world for so long and has had such an effect on it.
+In The Elephant House in Edinburgh, where JK Rowling first sat to write this world into existence, the bathroom is filled with graffiti about how the books have encouraged people who were feeling left out, lonely, or beaten down.
 What a beautiful gift to the world.